-Site 1132 is influenced by the presence of high-salinity fluids, as is the case with all previous Leg 182 sites except 1128.
-However, unlike the adjacent Site 1130, the rate of salinity increase with depth is uniform and shows no evidence of nonsteady-state conditions.
-Site 1132 possibly had an initially higher organic carbon content, producing slightly higher SO42- reduction rates and a more extended SO42- reduction zone.
-As a result, carbonate diagenesis is more active, causing carbonate precipitation in the upper part of the profile, whereas the lower part is characterized by carbonate dissolution.
-As with Site 1131, Site 1132 displays a Na+/Cl- anomaly in the upper part of the profile.
+Site 1132, similar to the previous sites except 1128, is influenced by the presence of highsalinity fluids.
+However, unlike the neighboring Site 1130, the rate of salinity increase with depth is uniform and shows no evidence of nonsteady-state conditions.
+Site 1132 possibly had an initially higher organic carbon content, producing slightly higher sulfate reduction rates and a more extended sulfate reduction zone.
+In turn, carbonate diagenesis is more active, causing carbonate precipitation in the upper part of the profile, whereas the lower part is characterized by carbonate dissolution.
+As with Site 1131, Site 1132 displays a sodium/chloride anomaly in the upper part of the profile.
 Site 1132 is characterized by a constant seawater composition of both conservative and nonconservative interstitial water constituents in the upper 30 mbsf, suggesting active flushing with seawater.
 With the completion of the slope transect from Site 1130 to 1132, we can draw initial conclusions about the horizontal distribution of brine in this area.
-It appears that salinity values at Sites 1130 and 1132 stabilize at about the same depth below the sea surface, suggesting a horizontal top of the main brine body at ~520 mbsl.
+It appears that salinity values at Sites 1130 and 1132 stabilize at about the same depth below the sea surface, suggesting a horizontal top of the main brine body ~520 meters below sea level (mbsl).

-High-quality NGR and GRA bulk density data were obtained from the MST.
-Variations of NGR and GRA bulk density, supplemented by index properties measurements of porosity and thermal conductivity, form the basis for the five physical properties units recognized at Site 1132.
-Physical properties Unit 1 (0-5 mbsf) is characterized by very low (<5 cps) NGR and a high initial bulk density (>1.9 g/cm3), which declines rapidly with depth.
-This unit corresponds to a thin package of grainstones that caps lithostratigraphic Unit I. Physical properties Unit 2 (5-140 mbsf) displays an overall increase in bulk density with depth (1.65-1.90 g/cm3).
-There is a corresponding decrease in porosity from 55% to 43%, but with considerable variation probably associated with lithologic variability.
+High-quality NGR and gamma-ray attenuation porosity evaluator (GRAPE) bulk density data were obtained from the MST.
+Variations of NGR and GRAPE bulk density, supplemented by index properties measurements of porosity and thermal conductivity, form the basis for the five PP units recognized at Site 1132.
+Unit 1 (0-5 mbsf) is characterized by very low (<5 cps) NGR and a high initial bulk density $(>1.9 \text{ g/cm}^3)$, which declines rapidly with depth.
+This unit corresponds to a thin package of grainstones that caps lithostratigraphic Unit 1.
+Unit 2 (5-140 mbsf) has an overall increase in bulk density with depth ($1.65-1.90 \text{ g/cm}^3$).
+There is a corresponding decrease in porosity from 55% to 43%, but with considerable variation, probably associated with lithological variability.
 High-amplitude cyclic variation in both NGR (>20 cps) and bulk density (0.2 g/cm^3) is also observed throughout this unit.
-Physical properties Unit 3 (140-248 mbsf) is characterized by a decline with depth in GRA bulk density and porosity and by a continued but more regular cyclicity in both NGR and GRA bulk density.
-Physical properties Unit 4 (~248-520 mbsf) is recognized solely on the basis of a change in NGR from 25 to <5 cps at 248 mbsf.
-Similar characteristics are present in limited core recovery from 516 to 520 mbsf, with cherts showing the anticipated high values of P-wave velocity.
-Physical properties Unit 5 (>520 mbsf) is poorly characterized because of limited recovery and drilling disturbance.
+Unit 3 (140-248 mbsf) is characterized by a decline with depth in GRAPE bulk density and porosity and by a continued but more regular cyclicity in both NGR and GRAPE bulk density.
+Unit 4 (~248-520 mbsf) is recognized solely on the basis of a change in NGR from 25 to <5 cps at 248 mbsf.
+Similar characteristics are present in limited core recovery from 516 to 520 mbsf, with cherts having the anticipated high values of P-wave velocity.
+Unit 5 (>520 mbsf) is poorly characterized because of limited recovery and drilling disturbance.
 NGR shows a shift back to higher values (10-20 cps), but there are considerable fluctuations associated with the much greater variety of lithologies present.